natdjerf/game-of-gits-1/a-sad-tail.md

 Joffrey Baratheon

 IS THE WORST.
 And dies.

+Yep.
+Still dead.